 Administrator vs. Resident View of Member Profiles

-Community administrators on the other hand can see more information in order to maintain accurate records of the people within their community.
+Community administrators can see view additional information of all the people connected to the Tribe Home community.
 For example, community administrators can see people that have been invited but have not registered, while residents cannot see these people.
 Community administrators can also see the legal name of a user while residents will only see the display name of that user.

 See below for an example of what a community administrator can see vs. a resident.